RI-SE/smirk/docs/Data Management Specification.md

 - DAT-BAL-REQ1: The data set shall have a comparable representation of samples for each relevant class and feature.
 - DAT-BAL-REQ2: The data set shall have an equal share of positive and negative examples.

-Rationale: SMIRK adapts the reqiurements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.
+Rationale: SMIRK adapts the requirements from the Relevant desiderata specified by Gauerhof et al. (2020) for the SMIRK ODD.

 ## 2.4 Accurate
 This desiderata considers how measurement issues can affect the way that samples reflect the intended ODD, e.g., sensor accuracy and labelling errors.